wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-2-4 - Got rid of needed istream specialization; use an if and a runtime\_exception.
 * 2014-2-4 - handleWork, handleAdd, and handleJoin all changed to take a unique\_ptr rather than references.
 This allows preventing more memory allocations and copies.
 Default implementation with += removed.